Journalist Joe Galloway, chronicler of Vietnam War, dies - NewsBreak

 After reporting from the front lines during Operation Desert Storm, Galloway co-authored “Triumph With Victory: The Unreported History of the Persian Gulf War."
 As he approached age 50, that was Galloway’s last combat assignment, but not the end of his career covering the U.S. military.

-Galloway did that by contributing, often anonymously, to his colleagues’ stories and by writing a column that often was critical of Vice President Dick Cheney and Defense Secretary Donald Rumsfeld, who were bent on invading Iraq.
+Galloway did that by contributing, often anonymously, to his colleagues’ stories and by writing a column that often was critical of Vice President Dick Cheney, Defense Secretary Donald Rumsfeld and their aides who were bent on invading Iraq.

 John Walcott, Galloway’s longtime editor and friend, recounted how an exasperated Rumsfeld finally asked Joe to meet with him alone in his office.
 When Joe arrived, he was greeted by Rumsfeld — and a group of other high-ranking Pentagon officials.